dotnet/android/Documentation/docs-mobile/binding-libs/advanced-concepts/resolving-java-dependencies.md

 ---
 title: Resolving Java Dependencies in .NET for Android
-description: Resolving Java Dependencies in .NET for Android ms.date: 04/11/2024
+description: Resolving Java Dependencies in .NET for Android ms.author: jopobst ms.date: 05/11/2024
 ---

-# Resolving Java Dependencies
+# Resolving Java dependencies

-Note: This feature is only available in .NET 9+.
+> [!NOTE]

-## Description
+> This feature is only available in .NET 9+.

 Once Java dependency verification has been enabled for a bindings project, either automatically via `<AndroidMavenLibrary>` or manually via `<AndroidLibrary>`, there may be errors to resolve, such as: